bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-29-epic-of-everest.md

 _The Epic of Everest_ is now fully preserved in the national collection for future generations, on film as well as in digital versions.

 **About the score**
 Simon Fisher Turner’s score for _The Epic of Everest_ was a year in the making.
 The result is an epic of contemporary music-making, employing a dizzying range of instruments, musicians, found sounds and natural noise, collaged into an evocative homage to mountains and those in thrall to them.
 The score is a companion piece to the composer’s haunting score for _The Great White Silence_, the official film record of Scott’s last expedition to the South Pole, premiered at the BFI London Film Festival in 2010.

 At the heart of the score are a recurring group of complementary sounds: harsh winds, deep breaths and unexpected frequencies, offering a sonic re-imagining of the emotional highs and lows of the Everest expedition.
-Sounds of yak bells, sighs, Himalayan silence, typewriter keys striking paper and traditional instruments mix with samples of the original recordings made by Captain John Noel of the Tibetan lamas who accompanied the film at its premiere run at London’s Scala cinema
+Sounds of yak bells, sighs, Himalayan silence, typewriter keys striking paper and traditional instruments mix with samples of the original recordings made by Captain John Noel of the Tibetan lamas who accompanied the film at its premiere run at London’s Scala cinema  in 1924.
-in 1924.

-BFI production notes
+**BFI production notes**

-<![endif]-->
+<br><br>

 **THE EPIC OF EVEREST**
 _Directed by:_ Captain John Noel
 _Production Company:_ Explorers Films

 UK 1924
 85 mins

-Restoration supported by
-The Eric Anker-Petersen Charity
+Restoration supported by  The Eric Anker-Petersen Charity

 _BFI National Archive_
 _Lead Curator:_ Bryony Dixon
 _Archive Production Curator:_ Jan Faull

-_Restoration:_ Ben Thompson, Kieron Webb,
-David Jones, Peter Marshall, Dave Gurney
+_Restoration:_ Ben Thompson, Kieron Webb,  David Jones, Peter Marshall, Dave Gurney

 _Deluxe Digital London_

-_Restoration:_ Mark Bonnici, Graham Jones,
-Stephen Bearman, Paul Doogan
+_Restoration:_ Mark Bonnici, Graham Jones,  Stephen Bearman, Paul Doogan
+<br><br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTM0NjA3MjNdfQ==
+eyJoaXN0b3J5IjpbMTg3NjMyMTkwOF19
 -->